-Request for Change (RFC)

-In Serena Release Manager, represent operational changes that may affect multiple applications or implement system infrastructure changes within an enterprise.
-These are associated with release trains and are typically associated with tickets from service management systems such as Serena Service Manager.
+Request for Change (RFC) Represent operational changes that may affect multiple applications or implement system infrastructure changes within an enterprise.
+RFCs are associated with release trains and are typically associated with tickets from service management systems such as Serena Service Manager.